Resilience Shift round-tables

 - Christchurch's reconstruction - February 2019, Christchurch, NZ.
 See event report.

 - Professional Associations and Institutions - December 2019, U. Cambridge, UK.
-See event outline (report to come)
+See event report.

 What is the format